electron/electronjs.org-old/_docs/development/build-instructions-linux.md

 ## Troubleshooting

-Make sure you have installed all of the build dependencies.

 ### Error While Loading Shared Libraries: libtinfo.so.5

 Prebulit `clang` will try to link to `libtinfo.so.5`.
 Depending on the host